-The day to day management of the investments has been delegated by the Trustees to the Investment Managers.
-Bank of New York Mellon have been appointed as administrators, global custodian and the banker to the CCIF.
-This is in accordance with the agreement between the CCIF and the above parties dated 23 June 1998.
-The Trustees of the CCIF provide quarterly performance and investment details to the Trustees of the Participating Schemes together with copies of all Trustees' minutes and decisions.
+The day to day management of the investments was delegated by the Trustees to the Investment Managers.
+Bank of New York Mellon were appointed as administrators, global custodian and the banker to the CCIF.
+This was in accordance with the agreement between the CCIF and the above parties dated 23 June 1998.
+The Trustees of the CCIF provided quarterly performance and investment details to the Trustees of the Participating Schemes together with copies of all Trustees' minutes and decisions.

-Bank of New York Mellon acts as custodian for the Insight Investment Management segregated portfolios.
-These investments are held in a designated nominee account at Bank of New York Mellon, in the name of the Trustees of the CCIF.
+Bank of New York Mellon acted as custodian for the Insight Investment Management segregated portfolios.
+These investments were held in a designated nominee account at Bank of New York Mellon, in the name of the Trustees of the CCIF.

-The Trustees receive reports each month covering the assets held by the custodian and transactions in the month.
-These are monitored and, if appropriate, followed up with the custodian on a timely basis.
-The custodian is independent of the fund managers and provides a check on the records of these assets of the CCIF.
+The Trustees received reports each month covering the assets held by the custodian and transactions in the month.
+These were monitored and, if appropriate, followed up with the custodian on a timely basis.
+The custodian was independent of the fund managers and provided a check on the records of these assets of the CCIF.